BagerManBG/PU-JS-In-Depth/README.md

 ## Testing for Task #2 (_projectjs-dom-calendar)

 The JavaScript file _app.js_ is used only for predefined testing of the jsDOM library, so there won't be need for additional code writing for the person testing this.
 The HTML file _index.html_ contains initial markup, so the library can be tested there.

 Calendar is located in _calendar.html_.
 The initial value for it will be set to the current month.
 If the current month and year are selected, the current day of the month will be with a different background color.
+When you click on a date, you will get additional info about events for this date.
+You can change the view mode to "week", than you will have the option to move across different weeks, instead of months.
+If you focus on the input date picker field and after that you click on a day, the date will be inputted as a value of the field.